 How to book: Walk in only

 After a short break as a to-go restaurant, serving up some of Georgetown’s best pizza, Reverie is back to its fanciful and fine cuisine served by chef Johnny Spero.
 The back patio off Grace Street is the perfect place to celebrate or take a break for date night.
 The restaurant, which is rooted in Mid-Atlantic, farm-fresh ingredients, features an eight-course tasting menu that must be reserved and prepaid for in advance through Tock.
 Dishes rotate weekly and recent features include smoked Wagyu brisket, puffed cod topped with spruce honey, and Belon oysters topped with granita.

 Opening a food hall during a pandemic comes with several challenges.
 Fortunately, the new 12,500 square-foot space from Neighborhood Restaurant Group was designed to be an enormous space and there are COVID-19 safety procedures.
 Enjoy patio space outdoors and distanced space between vendor stalls that currently include tacos, coffee, pizza, a butcher shop, sushi, and an ice cream sundae bar.
 Most folks gravitate to the outdoor beer garden, which serves Bluejacket beers on tap.
 We especially appreciate the flexibility of ordering food directly to the table using a QR-code menu.

 The Salt Line

-The venue of choice for Nats victory celebrations continues service on its massive patio, serving up New England-meets-Chesapeake coastal fare.
-Chow down on fried clam bellies, seafood towers, Nashville hot soft-shell crab sandwiches, lobster rolls, New England smash burgers, or even a lobster boil for a group.
+It is the venue of choice for Nat’s victories.
+And this waterside eatery has a massive patio, serving up New England-meets-Chesapeake coastal fare.
+Chow down on fried clam bellies, seafood towers, Nashville hot soft-shell crab sandwiches, lobster rolls, and smash burgers.
 Add a few draft beers on a football Sunday or Saturday brunch.